RonIovine/pshell/README.md

 Note that there are 2 versions of the pshell UDP/Unix client progrmas, `pshell`, which is a compiled 'C' implementation, and `pshell.py`, which is a Python implementation.
 Any of those can interface to any of the `pshellServerDemo` programs for all 3 languages.
+The pshell client programs both take a `-h` to show the usage.

 ##### pshellControlDemo ('C', Python, and 'go')
 These demo programs show one process invoking pshell functions in another process using the control API.